onlineeric/eric-demo-react/README.md

 ## Demo Site

-You can view a live demo of a project built using this template at my [Demo Site](https://proud-ground-0f99e0a00.5.azurestaticapps.net/)
+You can view a live demo of a project built using this template at my [Eric React Template Demo](https://proud-ground-0f99e0a00.5.azurestaticapps.net/)

 Here's a screenshot of the demo site: